tymyrddin/purple/source/docs/resilience/two-paths.md

 # Two paths, NIS2 and ISO 27001

-Organisations often ask whether to pursue NIS2 compliance on its own or combine it with ISO 27001 certification.
-The answer depends on your situation, but understanding how they differ can help decision-making.
+Organisations weighing NIS2 often ask whether to pursue it on its own or alongside ISO 27001 certification.
+The answer depends on the situation, though seeing how the two differ can make the choice clearer.

-## Key differences in a nutshell
+## Key differences

 | Aspect               | ISO 27001                                      | NIS2                                                                      |
 |----------------------|------------------------------------------------|---------------------------------------------------------------------------|